The shift has arrived, and video is King!

 Why you need to get out there and practice now.

-Remember, the goal is not making the perfect pizza.
+Remember, the goal is not to make the perfect pizza.
 We want to move it from pizza that is just okay, to pizza so good you want to save it and eat it for breakfast the next day.
 You know what I’m talking about!
 Therefore, keep in mind:

 - “How-to” videos can be easy to produce.
 In most cases, you don’t need to lug around special lighting equipment.
 With enough practice, you can shoot and edit your “how-to” videos in one day.